craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Gnomish heritage find themselves in possession of what seems to be some miniaturized version of a human's biology.
 The origins of Gnomish people on Alaturmen is truthfully unknown, but legends claim that the Ceelie Courts task their Gnomish servants with the investigation and recovery of any and all technology.

-- You do not age as mortals should.
+- *Age* You do not age as mortals should.
 	- You reach adulthood after your first great achievement, which of course you will feel in yourself.
 	- You will, after many many years - though how many is quite uncertain, feel the urge - nay - the need to wander North, farther than you have gone before.
 Farther than the Wildlands would allow you.
 	- A deep homesickness will beset you, and you will give in to this need, and you will travel North, beyond the Wildlands, and it is quite likely that you will never be seen by a mortal again.
-- You may weigh anywhere from 50 to 120 pounds.
+- *Weight* You may weigh anywhere from 50 to 120 pounds.
 - You may be anywhere from 2 to 4 feet tall.
 Your size is Small.
 - Your base walking speed is 25 feet per round.
 - You have advantage on saving throws against effects that charm and you cannot be made to sleep by magical means.
 Your creature type is fey, rather than humanoid.